hunzsig/hunlook/src/book/singluar-fans/en_us/fans.md

 > 【~】Represents the function that has been synchronized to the public version considering the use scenario

 * Performance optimization
-* Performance ability.missile
+* Performance ability.missile【~】
-* Performance ability.leap
+* Performance ability.leap【~】
 * Performance JAPI
-* New item event: Deliverer
+* New item event: Deliverer【~】
+* Enhancement of object pointer function【~】
 * The targeting accuracy of the object pointer to the unit is improved
-* Enhancement of object pointer function